man15h/vue-cryptoicon/README.md

 # vue-cryptoicon

-Beutiful pixel perfect 400+ cryptocurrency and 10+ Fiat currency icon
+Beautiful pixel perfect 400+ cryptocurrency and 10+ Fiat currency icon, in a range of styles and sizes

 ![Vue-Cryptoicon](public/cryptoicons.png)